Open to general traffic, subject to normal motorway restrictionsRoad User Guide

 The WEST Footpath/Cycleway is closed due to essential Maintenance, please use the EAST Footpath/Cycleway.Access Restrictions

-On a windy Tuesday 4th March, 1890, His Royal Highness the Prince of Wales arrived by train at Forth Bridge station for the opening ceremony of the Forth Bridge.
+On a windy Tuesday 4th March 1890, His Royal Highness the Prince of Wales arrived by train at Forth Bridge for the opening ceremony of the Forth Bridge.

 The train stopped at a special platform on the north connecting girder where he was invited to secure the final rivet – a specially inscribed gilded rivet, using a silver key made by Hamilton and Inches of Edinburgh.

 After a second stop on the southern great cantilever pier, the Prince’s speech was cut short by the strong winds, so he quickly announced: “Ladies and Gentlemen, I now declare the Forth Bridge open.”

 A superb luncheon followed in the engineers’ Model Room at the bridgeworks where the Prince announced that Queen Victoria was to bestow honours on the Chairman of the Forth Bridge company, its engineers Mr Baker and Mr Fowler, and the contractor Mr Arrol.

 Many thanks to local historian and member of The Briggers, Mr Frank Hay for these images.